19hours/sg-statutes/Acts/Requisition of Resources Act.md

 Pager

-(e) by sending it by radio-communications pager transmission in the prescribed manner to the person to be served, one or more of the partners of the firm to be served or any director, manager or secretary of the company or corporation to be served; or
+(e) be sending it by radio-communications pager transmission in the prescribed manner to the person to be served, one or more of the partners of the firm to be served or any director, manager or secretary of the company or corporation to be served; or

 Facsimile transmission, telex and other means of telecommunication